 In line with this definition, Open Science Projects or Open Science Services are research activities that exploit or foster the adoption of FAIR data, strengthen FAIR competences, practices and technologies.
 They are expected to leverage and/or exploit the Science Clusters’ services aimed at demonstrating and piloting the use of EOSC resources.
 They can be cross-RI and/or cross-domain as well as projects with a high societal relevance (potentially multidisciplinary and/or cross-cluster).
 These projects can be proposed over a large spectrum of scientific domains, including industrial sectors.
 Therefore, they can be submitted by organisations/researchers beyond the current group of RIs that are partners within the Science Clusters, emerging RIs or recently included in the updated ESFRI Road map.
 They can involve engagement with academic groups and industry, University Associations/Learned Societies, citizen scientists and the long tail of science.

 The Principal Investigators of these activities have to commit to the FAIR management of the achieved scientific results and all associated digital objects.
-A particular attention will be reserved for relevant datasets from RIs, the innovative software and services for interoperability and legacy of data.
+A particular attention will be reserved for relevant datasets from RIs, innovative software and services for interoperability and legacy of data.
 Projects must deposit the digital research data generated in the Science Clusters’ trusted catalogues, or other trusted repositories federated in the EOSC.
 The projects should aim at enhancing the involvement of researchers in Open Science.

 Proposals submitted to the OSCARS Open Call should explain the breakthrough character of the project as compared to the state of the art.
 They are expected to demonstrate how FAIR data practices are enhanced throughout and beyond implementation of the project, clearly identifying the digital resources required, and/or the envisaged connection to EOSC services.
 Projects will finally have to showcase how other researchers and research infrastructures, both among and across Science Clusters, may benefit from their outcomes and results.